 2.1.2.
 The net internal volume is determined by subtracting 1.42 m3 from the internal volume of the chamber.
 Alternatively the volume of the test vehicle with the luggage compartment and windows open may be used instead of the 1.42 m3.

 2.1.3.
-The chamber shall be checked as in paragraph 2.3. below.
+The chamber shall be checked as in paragraph 2.3..
 If the propane mass does not correspond to the injected mass to within 2 per cent, then corrective action is required.

 2.2.
 Determination of chamber background emissions